ASPIRe Lab Co-Directors

 2013 | Islamic University

-Jordan is a student physical therapist in the Doctor of Physical Therapy program at the University of Washington.
-He is participating in a DPT Capstone study with Dr. Prusynski examining relationships between therapy volume and patient outcomes in home health.
+As a DPT student in the University of Washington Division of Physical therapy, Jordan participated in a DPT Capstone study with Dr. Prusynski examining relationships between therapy volume and patient outcomes in home health.
+He presented his findings at the APTA Combined Sections Meeting in February 2025 in Houston, TX.

 Natasha Krugmeier, DPT